Parimatch1/SV-Guides-Revamped/[Unofficial] Modified Training Guide.md

 **Speaker:**
 We are now moving on to questions.
 In this phase, I’ll be testing you on your grammar and knowledge skills.

-You’ll each receive a private message containing a "-".
-I will then state the questions in radio channel 2.
-Then you will answer the questions in your private message.
+You will all receive an empty private message.
+I will then post 2 questions on the radio.
+After that, you will answer the posted questions inside your private message.

 > `[Private message each attendee a "-", they will respond to the questions in radio channel 2 in this PM]`
 > `[You can make your own questions with approval from the supervisor]`